t17711/t17711.github.io/README.md

 - [ ] better background
 - [ ] theme options
 - [x](Partially) navbar and some info on top
+- [ ] some kind of decent background
+- [ ] landing page or the slide show like thing theat most fancy sites seem to have but are just bootstrap theme
+- [ ] may be integrate with google cloud which i can get for free for apis so thati can use linked in data Oauth2 etc

 ## stack ##
 - bootstrap